Bolin-Wu/Predicting_Movie_Rating_with_Generalized_Linear_Model/README.md

 ## Generalised-Linear-Model
 ### Using GAM and GLMM to predict the movie rating

-Our data consist of 26 variables, aggregated from di􏰃erent data bases.
+Our data consist of 26 variables, aggregated from different data bases.
 The available variables are
 1. belongs_to_collection: whether the movie belongs to a collection or not.
 1=Yes and 0=No.
 2. budget: The budget of the movie in US dollars.
 3. genres: The genre of movie.
-4. original_language: The original 􏰀rst language of the movie.
-For example, the movie Paddington is 􏰀lmed in English and translated to Swedish for the screening in Sweden.
+4. original_language: The original first language of the movie.
+For example, the movie Paddington translated to Swedish for the screening in Sweden.
 Its original language is English.
 5. popularity: Total number of audiences in the cinema for this movie.
 6. production_companies: Names of the production companies.
 7. production_countries: Name of the production countries.
-8. release_date: The date when the 􏰀lm is released.
+8. release_date: The date when the film is released.
 9. revenue: The revenue of the movie inn US dollars.
 10. runtime: The length of the movie in minutes.
 11. status: The status of the movie, such as released, planned, etc.